 speaker

 President and CEO

-That is a good question.
-I think just to clarify, I do believe we come in higher for this year than the 50-60%.
+Yeah, that is a good question.
+I think just to clarify, I do believe we come in higher for this year than the 50 to 60.
 So it's more the long term that I do believe is correct.
-And it depends on partially the capex level, but also in general the larger payment flows.
-So I do believe starting hopefully already next year we can see a beginning of a new capex cycle.
-We've now got many games out of soft launch and full commercial launch.
+And a little bit depends on partially CapEx level, but also in general, the larger payment flows.
+So I do believe starting hopefully already next year, we can see a beginning of a new CapEx cycle.
+We now got many games out of soft launch and full commercial launch.
 And I think that's also when we should start to see new initiatives based on some of the discussions we're having internally.

+speaker